sidprasad/RewriteVerificationSystem/equality_checker/README.txt

 rules, checks if two terms are equal in the specified system.
 It also provides a verifiable certificate of the procedure used to determine equality.

-SWI-Prolog are required required to use rwthree from the command line, for use in a Prolog Shell, consult the Prolog Use Notes.
+SWI-Prolog, mktemp and sed are required to use rwthree from the command line.
+For use in a Prolog Shell, consult the Prolog Use Notes.

-In the command line, the program can be used as follows:
+On the command line, the program can be used as follows:

 	% sh rwthree [flags] rewrite_rules.pl input C1 C2